-- a.
+a.
 Basis for Addition.
 As long as guests refrain from congregating in common areas, and capacity and other health safety mitigation measures are used, lodging facilities involve low contact intensity and a low number of contacts.
 Personnel and guests can wear Face Coverings whenever they are in common areas and can maintain at least six feet of physical distance except for brief interactions (e.g., while checking in).
-In indoor common areas, no inherently risky activities (e.g., singing, shouting, eating, drinking, etc.) involving the removal of Face Coverings are involved. - b.
+In indoor common areas, no inherently risky activities (e.g., singing, shouting, eating, drinking, etc.) are involved.

+- b.
 Description and Conditions to Operate.
 Lodging facilities, including hotels, motels, hostels, bed and breakfasts, inns and short-term rentals, may operate, subject to all of the following limitations and conditions: - i.
 Indoor ballrooms, conference rooms, business centers, lounge areas, and other indoor gathering places must remain closed.
 But a lodging facility may operate the services listed in this subsection b.i after updating its Social Distancing Protocol and complying with the listed requirements for each listed type of service. - a.
 Gyms or fitness centers.
 The lodging facility may operate a gym or fitness center so long as it fully complies with the requirements listed in Section (16) of this Appendix C-1 as well as Health Officer Directive Nos.
 2020-27 (for outdoor gyms or fitness centers, if applicable) and 2020-31 (for indoor gyms or fitness centers, if applicable), including as those directives are updated in the future.
-At present, that includes a maximum limit of 1025% capacity on any indoor gym or fitness center.
+At present, that includes a maximum limit of 10% capacity on any indoor gym or fitness center.
 Also, any gym or fitness center must be staffed by lodging facility Personnel at all times that it is open for operation. - b.
-Outdoor f open, outdoor pools must be operated in compliance with the relevant requirements of this Order and with Health Officer Directives 2020-24, including as that directive may be amended from time to time;

-- c.
-IndoorIf open, indoor pools maymust be operated consistent with Health Officer Directive No. 2020-24, and for drowning prevention classes consistent with Section (26) of this Appendix C-1; - d.
+Outdoor pools must be operated in compliance with the relevant requirements of this Order and with Health Officer Directives 2020-24, including as that directive may be amended from time to time; - c.
+Indoor pools may be operated for drowning prevention classes consistent with Section (26) of this Appendix C-1; - d.
 The lodging facility may operate indoor dining so long as it fully complies with the requirements listed in Section (8) of this Appendix C-1 as well as Health Officer Directive No. 2020-16, including as that directive may be amended from time to time.
 At present, that includes a maximum limit of 25% occupancy or 100 people (excluding Personnel), whichever is lower.
 For clarity, a lodging facility is not allowed to operate self-serve stations, whether staffed by Personnel or not, including buffets or continental breakfast bars.
 Food items may also be sold for consumption in individuals' rooms, offsite, or outdoors in compliance with the relevant requirements of this Order and with Health Officer Directives 2020-05 and 2020-16, including as those directives may be amended from time to time; and - ii.
 The Lodging Facility must have created, posted and implemented a Social Distancing Protocol and must comply with any and all requirements contained in Health Officer Directive No. 2020-29 regarding best practices for lodging facilities, as well as any other relevant Health Officer Directives, including, for example, Directive No. 2020-17 (if there is a gift-shop or other retail on-site), including as those directives may be amended from time to time.

-(Added September 14, 2020; Revised September 30, 2020, October 27, 2020, November 16, 2020, December 4, 2020, December 9, 2020; and January 27, 2021, and March 23, 2021; Nonsubstantive revisions October 20, 2020 and November 3, 2020; Revised and subsection suspended November 10, 2020; Subsection reinstated and revised March 2, 2021)
+(Added September 14, 2020; Revised September 30, 2020, October 27, 2020, November 16, 2020, December 4, 2020, December 9, 2020; and January 27, 2021; Non-substantive revisions

+October 20, 2020 and November 3, 2020; Revised and subsection suspended November 10, 2020; Subsection reinstated and revised March 2, 2021)